| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 what came to be known as neo-Freudian orthodoxy, a reading of his work which until

+recently dominated most of the psychoanalytic world.
 The model is this.
 The ego is the guardian of realism and adaptation.

 It has at its disposal a set of mechanisms which are like mini-neuroses, which work like